fernandohenriq/fernandohenriq/README.md

 - 💼 I’m currently open for new opportunities
 - 👨‍💻 I usually work with `.ts` and `.tsx` files
-- 🔎 Learning all about software design and design patterns
+- 🔎 Learning all about software design patterns

 ## 🛠️ Tech Stack